Nityanand Haldipur

-Nityanand Haldipur (born 7 May 1948) is a performer and teacher of the Indian bamboo flute, known in India as the bansuri.
+Nityanand Haldipur (born 7 May 1948) is a performer and teacher of the Indian flute, known in India as the flutist.
 He is a purist in the true Maihar Gharana tradition and learned from Ma Annapurna Devi, in Mumbai, India.
-He has been rated as a "Top Grade" artist by the All India Radio and was awarded the prestigious Sangeet Natak Academi award in 2010.
+He has been rated as a "top grade" artist by the All India Radio and was awarded the prestigious Sangeet Natak Academi award in 2010.

 Musical profile

 Student life

 Nityanand was born in Mumbai into a musical family and showed indications of prodigious abilities at a very young age.
 His father, Niranjan Haldipur, a senior disciple of Pannalal Ghosh, initiated him into the art of flute-playing.
 Over the next two decades, Nityanand's training continued under the late Chidanand Nagarkar, and Devendra Murdeshwar.
-Since 1986, Nityanand has been learning from Padma Bhushan Srimati Annapurna Devi, doyenne of the Maihar gharana.
+From 1986, Nityanand had been a disciple of Padma Bhushan Annapurna Devi, doyenne of the Maihar gharana.

 Musical oeuvre

 Performer

 He has performed at various musical events worldwide: